Didier Casnati: 2020–Present: Singles and Reminiscing with Friends

+In December 2022, Casnati & Tony Danza co-starred on the recording and music video (released October 13, 2023) of the song "Buona Sera" with cameo appearances from Michele Hicks and Nadia Farès as well as Joe Gannascoli, as the second single release for The Gypsy Queens Album "Reminiscing with friends".
+The video clip narrative was written by John Patrick Shanley, it was shot in New York and Nice.
+The Video Clip was a huge success achieving over a Million views in just one week.

+On November 3, 2023, "Oh Me Oh My (I'm a Fool for You Baby)". a duet between Casnati and Lulu was released as the third single of the album.

 Personal life

-In 2009 Didier Casnati got engaged to Danish model Thea Christensen (Majors Models), and had a Tahitian wedding ceremony in French Polynesia, on a private island.
+In 2009 Casnati got engaged to Danish model Thea Christensen (Majors Models), and had a Tahitian wedding ceremony in French Polynesia, on a private island.
 Neither of them ever legalised their union, and their relation ended in 2011.
 Casnati has since been seen on different occasions in the company of several celebrities, but their relations were never public, lasting or official, and he has been single since 2015.